theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 The only preferable solution could be a Go script of course, but you will need to carefully choose your CI in order to set it up properly and, you need to know Go.

 The advantage of running Hugo here is that you are using the same framework that you know well and benefit from its caching logic for the endpoints.
 There is no extra setup: just one more configuration file and one more template file.

+This also means this setup will work on any host out there, regardless of their build, pre-build features.
 {{% /aside %}}

 ## Step 1